 The total solar eclipse of 2024 is the perfect excuse to go on an exciting outdoor adventure in Oklahoma.
 Whether you love floating the river, fishing on the lake or hiking forest trails, you'll find the thrills you're looking for in southeastern Oklahoma.

-Oklahoma is home to a diverse range of terrain boasting everything from mountains and prairies to caves and forests.
-As a result, the state is a great place to see some wildlife in action.
+Oklahoma’s diverse terrain and ecosystems make it a great place to see some wildlife in action.
 Get up close and personal with the second largest herd of Asian elephants in North America on a visit to the Endangered Ark Foundation in Hugo.
 See the magnificent buffalo roam free on nearly 60,000 acres of the Wichita Mountains Wildlife Refuge in Lawton along with Texas longhorn cattle, prairie dogs, elk and deer.

 As the largest protected area of tallgrass in the world, the Tallgrass Prairie Preserve near Pawhuska is home to a huge number of different kinds of plants and animals.
 Bring your binoculars and take a walk on the wild side while you view the largest herds of bison in the country, as well as white-tailed deer, bobcats, armadillos, beavers, woodchucks, badgers and coyotes.